LaravelDaily/course-react-parking/docs/Lesson 9 - Authentication.md

 }, [accessToken])
 ```

 `useEffect` is a React Hook that lets you synchronize a component with an external system when you need to "step out" of your React code.
-This includes browser APIs, third-party widgets, network, and so on.
+This includes browser APIs, third-party widgets, networks, and so on.

 It accepts two parameters `useEffect(setup, dependencies?)`.